joemar25/Mother-Chef/NumericalAnalysis/README.md

 2. [Matrix](#matrix)
    - [LU Factorization](#lu-factorization)

+Note:

-Note: We did not perform any of academic dishonesty such as cheating and plagiarism for the subject as Rule for creating this finals project.
+1. We did not perform any of academic dishonesty such as cheating and plagiarism for the subject as Rule for creating this finals project.
+2. N variable in displaying the output for bisection, fix-point, etc. is the n-number of iterations.
+3. **clc; clear;** is used so that the command window and workspace are cleared, respectively.
+This helps in removing any previous variables or outputs that might interfere with the current Octave session.

 ## Solving with one variable